 Sharing information is a key part of safeguarding work and decisions about how much information to share, with whom and when, can have a profound impact on a child's life.
-Our Trust is signed up to the Wider Eastern Information Stakeholder Forum (WEISF), which enables us to share and receive information in a legal, safe and secure way, to support our work in keeping children safe.
+Our Trust is signed up to the Education and Learning Information Sharing Protocol - WEISF - https://schools.essex.gov.uk/data/information-governance/Pages/Whole-Essex-Information-Sharing-Framework-(WEISF).aspx which includes information sharing for safeguarding purposes.
+This protocol enables us to share and receive information with the Local Authority in a legal, safe, and secure way, to support our work in keeping children safe.

 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
 Whilst the Data Protection Act 2018 places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information, where the failure to do so would result in a child or vulnerable adult being placed at risk of harm.
 Similarly, human rights concerns, such as respecting the right to a private and family life, would not prevent sharing information where there are real safeguarding concerns.
 Fears about sharing information cannot (and will not) stand in the way of the need to safeguard and promote the welfare of children at risk of abuse or neglect.
-Generic data flows related to child protection are recorded in our Records of Processing Activity and are regularly reviewed; and our online School Privacy Notices accurately reflect our use of data for child protection purposes.
+Generic data flows related to child protection are recorded in our Records of Processing Activity and are regularly reviewed; and our online school privacy notices accurately reflect our use of data for child protection purposes.

-A member of staff will never quarantee confidentiality to anyone (including parents/carers or pupils) about a safeguarding concern, nor promise to keep a secret.
-In accordance with Statutory Requirements, where there is a Child Protection Concern, this must be reported to the Designated Safeguarding Lead and may require further referral to and subsequent investigation by appropriate authorities.
+A member of staff will never guarantee confidentiality to anyone (including parents/carers or pupils) about a safeguarding concern, nor promise to keep a secret.
+In accordance with Statutory Requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral to and subsequent investigation by appropriate authorities.

-Information on individual Child Protection Cases may be shared by the Designated Safeguarding Lead (or Deputy) with other relevant staff members.
+In some cases, it may be necessary for the Designated Safeguarding Lead (or Deputy) to share information on individual child protection cases with other relevant staff members.
 This will be on a 'need to know' basis only and where it is in the child's best interests to do so.